webpack/webpack-cli/packages/webpack-cli/README.md

 ### Available Commands

 ```
+  bundle | b    Run webpack
+  help | h      Display help for commands and options
+  version | v   Output version number of the 'webpack', 'webpack-cli' and other related packages
   init | c      Initialize a new webpack configuration
   migrate | m   Migrate a configuration to a new version
   loader | l    Scaffold a loader repository